 NAR’s Placemaking Initiative encourages REALTOR® associations, and their members, to engage in Placemaking in their communities.
 Many Placemaking activities, often referred to as Lighter, Quicker, Cheaper, are small, inexpensive, and incremental community projects.
 They do not need to cost a lot of money to get off the ground.
 Nor do they need to take a lot of time to plan and complete.
 But, these smaller types of Placemaking activities can often help to improve a neighborhood and make it a better place to live, work and play.

-NAR’s Placemaking Micro-Grant is available to REALTOR® associations to help them plan, organize, implement and maintain these types of Placemaking activities in their communities.
+NAR’s Placemaking Micro-Grant is available to REALTOR® associations to help them plan, organize, implement and maintain these types of Lighter, Quicker, Cheaper Placemaking activities in their communities.

-We encourage you to review our Placemaking Guide before applying for a Placemaking Micro-Grant.
-For larger Placemaking activities, i.e., Better Block or Main Street®, that support land-use related activities, associations can apply for a Smart Growth grant.
+For larger Placemaking activities that support land-use activities, i.e., Better Block or Main Street projects, associations can apply for a Smart Growth grant.

 - Grantees: State & local REALTOR® Associations.

 - Associations can be approved for 2 grants per year provided grants are for different projects.